Speaker Bios

 According to the Electric Power Research Institute (EPRI), data centers could consume up to 9% of the United States’ total electricity generation by 2030.
 Power availability is the primary risk facing data center operators and their surrounding communities.
 Through improved collaboration, industry, communities and utilities can develop strategies to ensure access to reliable and affordable energy.
 This expert led panel will provide existing and emerging power technologies to decarbonize, alleviate grid pressure, positively contribute to local communities, and meet the energy demands of a rapidly growing industry.

-Brian Jabeck, VP, Buisness Development, Bennett & Pless, Inc. (moderator)
+Brian Jabeck, VP, Buisness Development, Bennett & Pless, Inc.

 Buddy Rizer, Executive Director, Loudoun Virginia Economic Development

-Spencer Stanton, Senior Manager, Origination, Jupiter Power
+Spencer Stanton, Director, Business Development, Jupiter Power

 Grace Power, General Counsel, EVP of Government Affairs, Solar Landscape